loganpkg/delimtools/README.md

 ## History

 delimtools is unsupported and just presented for historical reasons.
-The current supported versions of freq and delim are inside of the toucan repository (the master branch of this repository).

 ## Installation